TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ### Create a Container
 Creates a container.
 To upload files to object storage, a container must be created.
+You can create an object lock container by setting the object lock cycle using the `X-Container-Worm-Retention-Day` header when creating a container.
+Objects uploaded to the object lock container are stored using the **WORM (Write-Once-Read-Many)** model.
+For the objects uploaded to the object lock container, lock expiration date is configured.
+You cannot overwrite or delete the object before the set lock expiration date.

 > [Caution]
 > A container name cannot include the special characters `' " < > ;`,spaces, and relative path characters (`. ..`).